marcoalopez/Python_course/notebooks/installing_Python.md

 ```

 > [!TIP]
-> Run this command regularly to keep Conda up to date and keep your `base` environment clean.
+> Run this command regularly to keep Conda up to date.

 ### Step 2: Create a Conda Environment